Ancon Hill

 The lower slopes contained residences and Gorgas Hospital.
 Higher up were the residence of the Governor of the Canal Zone and Quarry Heights, where the United States Southern Command was located.
-Quarry Heights was named for being adjacent to a large rock quarry on one side of the hill, which left a visible cliff face on one side.
+Quarry Heights was thus named as it is adjacent to a large rock quarry on one side of the hill, which left a visible cliff face.
 The hill contains an abandoned underground bunker once manned by the US Southern Command.
-At the top are two broadcast towers and a small road that reaches them.
-One-way vehicular traffic is now allowed during daylight hours.
+At the top are two broadcast towers and a small road reaches them.
+One-way vehicular traffic is allowed during daylight hours.
+The summit of the hill can be reached by a 30-minute hike.
 Hikers can use the road to reach the summit, and the hill is a popular jogging and hiking trek.
-Along the path, all manner of vegetation and birds can be seen, including a large number of orchids (which are protected by CITES).
+Along the path, all manner of vegetation and birds can be seen.

 History

 When the pirate Henry Morgan sacked Panama City in 1671, his scouts first climbed Ancon Hill to gain knowledge of the local defenses.
 Ancon Hill overlooks the site of the new city, constructed after Morgan's destruction of the old one.

 The hill became part of the land taken to build the canal and a national symbol in 1906 after Amelia Denis de Icaza wrote her poem about its annexation.
 Today this hill still boasts a large national flag at its summit.

 The first ship to officially transit the Panama Canal in 1914, SS Ancon, took its name from the hill and surrounding township.

 When Panama regained control of the hill following the 1977 Panama Canal Treaty, one of the first things the country did was fly a large Panamanian flag atop the hill.